 Add Solar Panels

 If you’re interested in ways to build an environmentally friendly home, consider installing solar panels.
 Solar panels offer so many benefits, one of which is that they can immensely reduce your energy bills.
 From the day they’re installed, you basically start saving money.
 You can also earn tax credits or rebates—so you’re not only doing your duty as an environmentally conscious citizen but also saving some money along the way.
+You should probably consider hiring an expert to help you file taxes just to ensure you’re getting every advantage you qualify for.

 Use Locally Sourced Building Materials